Get informed. Be prepared. Stay connected.

 • Check your water heater.
 The optimal working temperature for a hot water heater is 120°.
 Make sure yours is in proper working order by flushing your water heater tank and checking the pressure relief valve.

 • Inspect your attic insulation.
-Make sure it’s still up to the job of keeping your home comfortable and replace any wet, moldy or damaged insulation.
+Replace any wet, moldy or damaged insulation.
 This is especially important in the area around the access door.

 • Set your ceiling fans to save energy.
-When you use your heater, you can make its job easier by setting your ceiling fans to rotate clockwise in order to recirculate heat that’s risen in your home.
+You can make your furnace’s job easier by setting your ceiling fans to rotate clockwise in order to recirculate heat that’s risen in your home.

 • Inspect your chimney for wear and tear.
 Be sure to also keep the chimney damper closed when it is not in use.